← Back to Recipes

 Low-GI Thai Green Curry Chicken & Sweet Potato Parcels

-Fragrant parchment-baked chicken with sweet potato and peppers in coconut curry sauce—a blood sugar-friendly Thai-inspired meal ready in 40 minutes.
+Fragrant parchment-baked chicken with sweet potato and peppers in coconut curry sauce—a blood sugar-friendly Thai-inspired meal ready in 40 minutes with a moderate glycemic load of 18.7 and GI of 58.

 10 min